dimitriuz/my-cv/README.md

 #### Using GitHub Pages

+1. Enable GitHub Pages in your repository settings:
+   - Go to Settings > Pages
+   - Set Source to "GitHub Actions"

-1. Update `vite.config.ts` with your base URL:
+2. Update `vite.config.ts` with your base URL:
 ```typescript
 export default defineConfig({
     base: '/my-cv/',